7 Benefits of Jamaican Susumba (Turkey Berries)

 Jamaican Susumba

-Susumba Benefits
+Susumba Leaf Benefits

 dried susumba leaves for making susumba leaf tea

-Dried Susumba Leaves
+Buy Dried Susumba Leaves

 Susumba: How is Susumba used In Jamaica.
 One popular way to consume Jamaican Susumba is to cook the berries as a stew.